Overview of cell structures

 Mitochondrion >

 Mitochondria, the major site of ATP synthesis, contain enzymes of the citric acid (Krebs) cycle, oxidative phosphorylation and electron transport systems.
 A mitochondrion is formed by two unit membranes, the inner of which has folds, or cristae, that project into the mitochondrion.
-The number, shape and distribution of mitochondria vary with the cellular activity of the cell.
+The number, shape and distribution of mitochondria vary with cellular activity and type of the cell.

 Lipid droplets >